C0d3EAKERRR/furry-potato/README.md

-# furry-potato - This is for showcasing my codes..
+# furry-potato - This is for showcasing my codes in PHP..
 Thanks.